MetaphorData/connectors/metaphor/power_bi/README.md

 1. Make sure you add either service principal or security group to your workspaces.

-2. Make sure your app did not have any extra permission granted just simply add service principal to your workspace.
-See: [Enable service principal authentication for read-only admin APIs](https://docs.microsoft.com/en-us/power-bi/admin/read-only-apis-service-principal-authentication).
+2. Make sure your app did not have any extra permission granted.
+Simply add the service principal to your workspace.
+See [Enable service principal authentication for read-only admin APIs](https://docs.microsoft.com/en-us/power-bi/admin/read-only-apis-service-principal-authentication) for more details.

 ## Config File